United, Southwest results top estimates, bookings solid

-(Reuters) - United Continental Holdings Inc recorded a bigger quarterly loss and Southwest Airlines Co posted lower profit on Thursday, but results topped expectations and the carriers said current bookings were solid.
+(Reuters) - United Continental Holdings Inc (UAL.N) recorded a bigger quarterly loss and Southwest Airlines Co (LUV.N) posted lower profit on Thursday, but results topped expectations and the carriers said current bookings were solid.

 Shares of both carriers were up in afternoon trading.